saimanikumar/Voice-Analyzer/README.md

 - **Personalized Speech History:** Track your unique speaking patterns and review past transcriptions to uncover valuable insights.
 - **Word Frequency Analysis:** Dive into the words you use most frequently and compare your linguistic habits to those of the wider community.
 - **Top Phrase Identification:** Discover the phrases that define your communication style and gain a deeper understanding of your verbal expressions.
-- **Speech Similarity Detection** (Coming Soon): Explore connections with other users based on speech patterns and find those who share similar linguistic tendencies.
+- **Speech Similarity Detection:** Explore connections with other users based on speech patterns and find those who share similar linguistic tendencies.

 ## Technologies Used